-Authority to manage Agency's investment program is derived from the California Government Code Sections 53600 et seq.
+Authority to manage the Agency's investment program is derived from the California Government Code Sections 53600 et seq.
 Management responsibility for the investment program is delegated to the Treasurer-Controller by Agency Commission Resolution No. 83-103.
 Pursuant to Government Code section 53607 such delegation may be granted for a period of one-year and must be renewed annually.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Treasurer-Controller or his/her designee.

-The Treasurer-Controller shall establish and maintain a system of internal controls, designed to: ensure adherence to this investment policy, the prevention and detection of errors and fraud, the accuracy and completeness of accounting records and the timely preparation of reliable financial information.
+The Treasurer-Controller shall establish and maintain a system of internal controls designed to ensure: adherence to this investment policy, the prevention and detection of errors, theft, fraud, and misuse, the accuracy and completeness of accounting records and the timely preparation of reliable financial information.
+As such, the Treasurer-Controller shall establish an annual process of independent review by an external auditor.
+This review will provide internal control by assuring compliance with policies and procedures.